Technigo/project-business-site/README.md

 # Business Site

-Second project was to create a sign-up form and an accordion with FAQ.
+Second project was to create a site about our own fantasy company.

 ## The problem

-I used different types of html form elements.
-In order to expand and hide the answers in the accordion, I used a simple javascript function.
+The site has a hero image with some animations.
+There is a sign up form composed of various form elements.
+Some of the form elements have some basic validation tools based on the input types and attributes.
+The accordion for the FAQ is build with Javascript.
+The site is responsive to different media queries using flexbox layout.

 ## View it live
 My link in netlify https://suspicious-liskov-8cf058.netlify.app